 Later, Mr. Trong and his wife made more dumplings and shrimp cakes.
 Talking about shrimp cakes, he happily said that his family went to West Lake to eat shrimp cakes and found them so delicious that they bought the recipe to make and sell them.

-The dipping sauce here is okay, if you like it strong, you can mix it to your taste when you buy it home.
+The dipping sauce here is okay, if you like it strong, you can mix it to suit your taste when you buy it home.

 Despite being busy, the spring roll shop is still the passion of both husband and wife.
 Before, the couple made the spring rolls themselves.
-Now that the shop has many customers and is stable, they have to hire more workers.
+Now that the shop has more customers and is stable, they have to hire more workers.
 The workers here are all long-time employees.
 Because as Mr. Trong shared, just wrapping the spring rolls beautifully and evenly can sometimes take several months to do.

 The filling of the spring rolls is a blend of many fresh ingredients.